Discover New Sales Opportunities in the Checkout Process

 Station 4: The “Thank You” Page

 The “thank you” page is an important element in the checkout process.
 You can use this page to thank the customer and to endorse their purchase with positive emotions, for example with the message “Thank you for your purchase — you’ve made the right choice.”
-You can make your thank you page informative and user-friendly by including the order number, a brief overview of the purchased items, and information on how to get in touch with questions.
+Furthermore, you can make your thank you page informative and user-friendly by including the order number, a brief overview of the purchased items, and information on how to get in touch with questions.

 The order confirmation and tracking information for the package should still be sent to the customer via email, since this type of transaction email has now become standard and the information should still be available to the customer even after they have closed the thank you page.